RobertaCavallaro/assignments/CISC179/W2/Yourfirstpythoncode.md

 Predict the output
 print("127", "0", "0", "1", sep=".") #127.0.0.1

-#D and E questions flush=False buffer the output and flush when the line is terminated with a new line or flush is set to TRUE. #Literals print(5 + 2 - 2)
+#D and E questions flush=False buffer the output and flush when the line is terminated with a new line or flush is set to TRUE.